 NOTE 4: To support this functionality, the UE needs to support L4S feedback as described in IETF RFC 9330 [159], which is not in the scope of 3GPP.

-When serving PSA UPF or NG-RAN is changed e.g. due to inter-NG-RAN handover or PSA UPF relocation, target NG-RAN and target PSA UPF, if supported, should continue to perform ECN marking for L4S for the QoS Flow.
-However, if not available (i.e. ECN marking for L4S is not supported in both, target NG-RAN and target PSA UPF), AF should be notified when ECN marking for L4S had been enabled for the QoS Flow based on AF request.
+When serving PSA UPF or NG-RAN is changed e.g., due to inter-NG-RAN handover or PSA UPF relocation, target NG-RAN and target PSA UPF, if supported, should continue to perform ECN marking for L4S for the QoS Flow.
+However, if not available (i.e., ECN marking for L4S is not supported in both, target NG-RAN and target PSA UPF), AF should be notified that ECN marking for L4S can no longer be performed if ECN marking for L4S had been enabled for the QoS Flow based on AF request.
+When ECN marking for L4S is supported again either in target NG-RAN or in target PSA UPF, AF should be notified that ECN marking for L4S can be performed again if ECN marking for L4S had been enabled for the QoS Flow based on AF request.

 * * * End of Changes * * *